acrolinx/sdk-php/README.md

 # sdk-php

-This library is meant to be used to integrate Acrolinx background or batch checks into a PHP based Application.
+This library is meant to be used to interact with the Acrolinx Platform API from a PHP based application.
 It does NOT offer an interface to work with the Acrolinx sidebar.

 ## Prerequisites